 Three great reasons to take a yoga retreat.

-Whether you have developed an 'at home' yoga practice or you attend classes at a studio, gym, church, or attend outdoor events, retreats are a unique opportunity to unplug and slow down so that you can develop a deeper connection to your inner Self.
+Whether you have developed an 'at home' yoga practice or you attend classes at a studio, gym, church, or participate in outdoor events, retreats are a unique opportunity to unplug and slow down so that you can develop a deeper connection to your inner Self.

 Take yourself on a yoga retreat!
 Immersion is key

 Imagine a weekly retreat routine that is geared towards balance.
-Every day is curated for you to return to your source of health, healing, and true power.
+Every day is curated for you to return to your source of health, healing, and pure power.
 Does that not sound pretty great?

-Join me and my colleague Jen O’Sullivan for our Return to Source Yoga Retreat from May 10-16, 2019, where we will share time-tested yoga methods and contemporary approaches to self-inquiry to help you connect to the spark of your own inner wisdom.
-You can expect nourishing Self-Awakening, Yin, and Restorative Yoga practices, guided meditations, reflective exercises and lots of opportunities to partake in the amenities at the center including kirtan and quiet walks in nature.
+Join me and my colleague Jen O’Sullivan for our Return to Source Yoga Retreat from May 10-16, 2019, where we will share time-tested yoga methods and contemporary approaches to self-inquiry to help you connect to the spark of your inner wisdom.
+You can expect nourishing Self-Awakening, Yin, and Restorative Yoga practices, guided meditations, reflective exercises, and lots of opportunities to partake in the amenities at the center, including kirtan and quiet walks in nature.